Dawenkou culture: Physical characteristics

 The physical similarity of the Jiahu people to the later Dawenkou (2600 BC±4300 BC) indicates that the Dawenkou might have descended from the Jiahu, following a slow migration along the middle and lower reaches of the Huai and Hanshui.
 Other scholars have also speculated that the Dawenkou originate in nearby regions to the south.
 The Dawenkou descends from the Beixin, but is deeply influenced by the northward-expanding Longqiuzhuang culture located between the Yangtze and Huai.

 The people of Dawenkou exhibited a primarily Sinodont dental pattern.
 They practiced body modification in the form of dental ablation and cranial deformation.

 Many Dawenkou burials exhibited cranial deformation and dental ablation, but both forms of modification had disappeared from mainland China by the beginning of the Bronze Age.
-No sex differences in the frequency of Dawenkou dental ablation were de- tected (60–90 percent).
-The most commonly extracted teeth were the up- per incisors and canines, followed by the lower incisors.
+No sex differences in the frequency of Dawenkou dental ablation were detected (60–90 percent).
+The most commonly extracted teeth were the upper incisors and canines, followed by the lower incisors.
 The majority of the teeth appear to have been knocked out between the ages of 13 and 15.
 The frequency of individuals with dental ablation among the Dawenkou drops to 50 percent over time.

 The Dawenkou were also physically dissimilar to the Neolithic inhabitants of Hemudu, South China, and Taiwan.
 DNA testing revealed that the Neolithic inhabitants of Shandong were closer to ancient Northern East Asians.
 According to Liu et al 2021, their mtDNA results reveal that between 9500BP and 1800BP, significant southern East Asian mitochondrial haplogroups were present in the ancient Shandong population.
-From the middle Dawenkou period onwards, a significant influx of middle Yellow River farmer ancestry from the Yangshao culture mixed with the populations of Shandong.
+After the middle Dawenkou period, a significant influx of middle Yellow River farmer ancestry from the Yangshao culture mixed with the populations of Shandong.
 The people of the Shandong Longshan culture inherited much of their ancestry from the Dawenkou culture, indicating genetic continuity between the two groups.

+According to a 2024 study, populations from the Dawenkou period could be divided into three sub-groups: populations from the Ercun and Xixiahou sites show the closest affinities with Middle Neolithic Yellow River farmers; those from the Fujia, Wucun and Dawenkou sites show extra genetic affinity with Shandong hunter-gatherers; those from the Wutai and Sanlihe sites show extra affinities with southern East Asian-related populations through direct admixture.